 Often a microphone is provided when it isn’t necessary.
 If the room is small or the audience is close to you, do not feel obligated to use the microphone.
 Sometimes an amplified voice can feel less natural and less compelling than a direct voice.
 However, if you forgo the microphone, make sure to speak loudly enough for all audience members to hear you—not just those in front.

-A small audience is an opportunity for a more intimate, minimally formal tone.
+A small audience is an opportunity for a more intimate, informal tone.
 If your audience has only eight to twelve people, you can generate greater audience contact.
 Make use of all the preparation you have done.
 You do not have to revamp your speech just because the audience is small.
 When the presentation is over, there will most likely be opportunities to answer questions and have individual contact with your listeners.

 One problem with a small audience is that some people will feel it is their right, or they have permission, to interrupt you or raise their hands to ask questions in the middle of your speech.
 This makes for a difficult situation, because the question may be irrelevant to your topic or cause you to go on a side track if answered.
 The best you can do is say you’ll try to deal with that question at the end of the speech if you have time and hope they take the hint.
 Better, good rules should be established at the beginning that state there is limited time but discussion may be possible at the end.

 Your classroom audience may be as many as twenty to thirty students.
-The format for an audience of this size is still formal but conversational.
+The format for an audience of this size is formal but conversational.
 Depending on how your instructor structures the class, you may or may not be asked to leave time after your speech for questions and answers.
 Some audiences are much larger.
 If you have an audience that fills an auditorium, or if you have an auditorium with only a few people in it, you still have a clearly formal task, and you should be guided as much as possible by your preparation.

 a small raised surface, usually with a slanted top, where a speaker can place notes during a speech